bietiekay/nhk-record/README.md

 | Japanology and Lunch ON!   | `["*japanology*", "*lunch*"]`    |
 | Everything except Newsline | `["!(*newsline*\|*nl bridge*)"]` |

+### Crop & Trim

+These CPU-intensive features are enabled by default so be sure to disable them on resource-limited systems.

+Additionally, the source materials they use for detection relies on the NHK World stream being in 1080p. **Using a lower resolution stream URL will result in crashes upon detection if trim or crop is enabled.**

+If you desire to use a lower resolution or if NHK discontinues the 1080p stream, disable these features.

 ## Running as a docker container

 Docker images are available on [Docker Hub](https://hub.docker.com/repository/docker/coordspace/nhk-record)